 - (1) An examination board shall be formed by the Dean for each study programme; one joint examination board may be formed for several study programmes.
-In the case of programmes offered by several faculties, the relevant Deans shall form a joint examination board by mutual agreement. - (2) An examination board generally consists of the following: - five professors (Article 37, third paragraph, No. 1 of the Hesse Higher Education Act), - two research associates with a degree that is appropriate to or comparable with the study programme, and - two students as well as a deputy for each of the above.
+In the case of programmes offered by several faculties, the relevant Deans shall form a joint examination board by mutual agreement. - (2) An examination board generally consists of the following: - five professors (Article 32, third paragraph, No. 1 of the Hesse Higher Education Act), - two research associates with a degree that is appropriate to or comparable with the study programme, and - two students as well as a deputy for each of the above.
 The group of professors must have a majority.

-(3) The members are selected by their respective group in the Faculty Council and appointed by the Dean.
+- (3) The members are selected by their respective group in the Faculty Council and appointed by the Dean.
 If several faculties are involved in a programme, members are appointed from the participating faculties in accordance with the requirements of the respective subject areas.
 The Deans may agree on alternating members.
 The term of office for student members shall be one year, for all other members two years.
-Members may be appointed more than once.

-- (4) The Examination Board elects a chairperson and a deputy from among the participating professors. - (5) If matters concerning examinations relate to a member's examination, said person's membership shall be suspended and can be dealt with only by the deputy.
-This does not apply to purely organisational matters.
-In all other respects, § 12 of the Basic Charter of Justus Liebig University, as last amended by the resolution of 14 April 2022, shall be applicable to the work of the board of examiners. - (6) The members of the Examination Board are bound by the duty to maintain confidentiality. - (7) Without prejudice to the rights of the President, the Examination Office shall be supervised legally and academically by the Dean's Office and the Examination Board.
+Members may be appointed more than once. - (4) The Examination Board elects a chairperson and a deputy from among the participating professors. - (5) If matters concerning examinations relate to a member's examination, said person's membership shall be suspended and can be dealt with only by the deputy.
+This does not apply to purely organisational matters. - (6) The members of the Examination Board are bound by the duty to maintain confidentiality. - (7) Without prejudice to the rights of the President, the Examination Office shall be supervised legally and academically by the Dean's Office and the Examination Board.